RobertFromTX/two_wheeled_balancing_robot/README.md

 ## Video Demo
 https://github.com/user-attachments/assets/53945460-7c7f-4bdc-ada0-24642ccd9668
+If the video does not play, refresh the page.

 ## Project Overview and Goals
 Over the summer I created a robot that balances using only two wheels.
 The robot utilizes a PID control loop and data fed from an accelerometer to maintain an upright orientation.
 I primarily started this project to learn more about STM32 microcontrollers and how to use their onboard peripherals; however, I also wanted to apply some theory that I learned from my linear control systems class.